jmaxxz/dark-pipes/readme.md

 A: No, anyone can use any address.

-Q: Can the sender address be the same as the reciever?
+Q: Can the sender address be the same as the receiver?
 A: Absolutely.